 In 2016 the Board held seven scheduled meetings, four of which were in connection with the quarterly financial reports, one meeting to approve a new financing agreement with Danske Bank, one by circulation in connection with the preparations for the AGM and one to adopt the budget.
 An additional Board meeting was also held during the year in direct connection with the May meeting (the day after), where other issues beyond the quarterly report were discussed.
-For further information about the Board’s work and directors’ attendance at the year’s Board meetings is shown in the table below.
+For further information about the Board’s work and directors’ attendance at the year’s Board meetings please refer to the Corporate Governance Report.

 Please note that the Corporate Governance Report is a separate report, and not part of the Board of Directors’ report.

 The Board has established a Compensation Committee consisting of Heiner Olbrich and Mats H. Nilsson to prepare proposals on remuneration and other terms of employment for Senior Executives.
 During the year prior to the AGM 2018, the Compensation Committee held two meetings, which both members attended.
 During the year the Compensation Committee, which is only a drafting committee, amongst other things (i) prepared the Board’s resolutions on remuneration principles, remuneration and other employment terms for company management, (ii) monitored and evaluated current and expiring remuneration schemes for management, and (iii) monitored and evaluated the application of the remuneration guidelines for senior executives as resolved by the AGM as well as current remuneration structures and remuneration levels in the company.

 Björn Borg’s Board of Directors has established an Audit Committee consisting of Chairman Heiner Olbrich, Mats H Nilsson and Christel Kinning.
 The Audit Committee supports the Board in efforts to quality assure Björn Borg’s financial reports and is tasked with, among other things, ensuring that accurate, qualitative financial eports are prepared and communicated.